expect_graph checklist for plugins¶

 - Run core tooling (

-Where to use it¶
+Where to Use It¶

 post_check_onnx_graph entries appear inside example/plugin test metadata (see